First Lady, Coastal Carolina University

 In February 2016 DeCenzo was presented with the Order of the Silver Crescent by South Carolina Governor Nikki Haley.
 The award, one of the state’s highest honors, is given to individuals for significant contributions, leadership. volunteerism and lifelong influence within a region or community of the state.
 In a message accompanying the award, Haley commended DeCenzo for her leadership in establishing the conference and for her significant legacy of community service. “[You] have been a wonderful inspiration to others, and your contributions will have a lasting impact for our state for years to come.”

 In April 2015 the Zonta Club of Myrtle Beach recognized her with its Gold Star Award for leadership and dedication to initiatives that "improve the legal, political, economic, educational, health and professional status of women and girls."
 The Zonta Club is an international organization that serves to empower women through service and advocacy; there are more than 1,100 local chapters in 64 nations.
 DeCenzo was among nine area "influential and inspirational women" recognized by The Sun News in March 2016 in celebration of International Women’s Day.

 A graduate of St. Joseph Hospital School of Nursing and Towson University, she spent most of her career practicing in critical care.

-The DeCenzos have four children: Mark (wife Jen), Meredith (husband Ryan), Gabriella and Natalie (husband Scott); and three grandchildren: Emerson, Lucas and Mason.
+The DeCenzos have four children: Mark (wife Jen), Meredith (husband Ryan), Gabriella and Natalie (husband Scott); and four grandchildren: Emerson, Henry, Lucas and Mason.